• Recipes

 Can I freeze potato soup?

-I do not reccomend freezing this potato soup because of the cream.
+I do not recommend freezing potato soup because of the cream.
 If you want to make this to freeze, prepare through step 2, then cool and freeze for up to 3 months.
 Then add the cream, cornstarch, and toppings when you reheat it.

 What potatoes to use for potato soup?